 - Deadpan Snarker: Sometimes, mostly towards Nicole or Logan.

 - Dude Magnet: A lot of male characters bring up how "hot" and "beautiful" she is, including Michael (in the episode "Lola Likes Chase") and Logan.
 Also, according to Dustin, all the guys in his year have a crush on Lola and think she is hot.

 - The Fashionista: She cools off a little in season 3.

-- Flanderization: Lola is introduced in season 2 as an independent, trendy girl with an unique style and personality, as well as an original different hairstyle (and sometimes, different hair colour) in every episode.
+- Flanderization: Lola is introduced in season 2 as an independent, trendy girl with an unique style and personality, as well as an original different hairstyle (and sometimes, different hair color) in every episode.
 By season 3 her unique style is gone, she's fashionable in a more conventional way, and also has stereotypical personality traits of a boy-crazy shallow girl (more or less replacing Nicole, after the latter is Put on a Bus).

 - Genki Girl: Not to the same extent as Nicole, but she's still pretty energetic.